We Care About Your Children!

 The process of losing baby teeth and gaining permanent teeth can take about 6 years.
 The first baby teeth usually fall out around the age of 6, and most kids lose the rest of them around age 12.
 The permanent premolars come in behind the primary molars, and then the permanent molars emerge in newly empty space as the jaw develops.

 “Mixed dentition,” when kids have a collection of baby teeth, permanent teeth, and empty gaps in the mouth, can be frustrating for both parents and children, but nature generally takes care of it.
-Make sure your child sees the dentist regularly, and all will be well—at least until their wisdom teeth start to emerge in their late teens.
+Make sure your child sees their pediatric dentist regularly, and all will be well—at least until their wisdom teeth start to emerge in their late teens.
 These are the last teeth to come in, and they may need to be removed if they develop problems.

 Since baby teeth fall out anyway, many parents are unconcerned about keeping them healthy.
 However, baby teeth actually play several important roles in your child’s dental health.